Static Sliding Windows

 A single Timeout for the whole window #

-The alternative is to start one ticker that runs, and check the age of the first message at regular intervals (e.g. every 10 seconds).
+The alternative is to start one ticker that runs, and check the age of the oldest message at regular intervals (e.g. every 10 seconds).
 However, this means that the longest amount of time a message can be stuck is approximately 2x, where x is the monitoring interval.
 This could be bad for services that require responsiveness in reporting faults.

 Remarks #

 The problem is that programming solutions are only optimised if you understand your operational context.
 For instance, if you have multiple messages that repeatedly flow through the window, then the latter method would be better due to the high costs of starting multiple goroutines.
-However, if you have sparse message flow that are very important (e.g. in a monitoring system reporting fatal problems), then the former method would be better.
+However, if you have sparse message flow that is very important (e.g. in a monitoring system reporting fatal problems), then the former method would be better.